 William continued the correspondence with this part of himself for some time.
 Agatha answered his questions in good faith and with great affection; William persisted in psychologizing his own soul and calling it his “anima.”
 Like most of us, William needed the soul (or Muse, or inspiration, or creativity), but he wanted her needs to remain secondary to those of his ego.
 William insisted on being superior, and finally, in exasperation, Agatha exclaims, “I’ve had enough of what you think, what you need, and what you feel.
 I’m going back into my jungle and my nature until you come up with a more important question for me.”

 Exit Muse, stage left.

 There is another way to grieve the Muse besides being uppity and trying to strongarm her into doing things my way: ignoring the Muse.
-As I noted before, my Muse was largely silent for almost 18 months because I thought it was more important to write my thesis than to listen to what God was trying to say to me.
+As I noted before, my Muse was largely silent for almost 18 months because I thought it was more important to write my thesis than to listen to what God (or the Universe, if you will) was trying to say to me.
 One’s creative self is directly tied into the creative root of the universe, so ignoring God essentially has the same effect as ignoring the Muse.
 They’re in it together; don’t kid yourself on that point.